 The SAE (Society of Automotive Engineers) developed a measurement for oil grades.
-The numbers signify the viscosity of the oil under warm or cold weather.
-The lower the numbers, the better the flow at cold temperature.
+The numbers signify the viscosity of the oil in warm or cold weather.
+The lower the numbers, the better the flow at cold temperatures.

-Why is synthetic oil used for lawn mowers?
+Why is a synthetic oil used for lawn mowers?

 Synthetic oils are generally safe and reliable to use for your lawn mowers.
-They possess a lot of beneficial qualities such as longer life span for your engine, less risk for wear and breakdowns due to its increased fluidity.
+They possess a lot of beneficial qualities, such as a longer life span for your engine and less risk for wear and breakdowns due to their increased fluidity.